What is EES & ETIAS? Key Details for Savvy UK Travellers

 Completed online before your trip, the ETIAS application will ask for basic personal information, passport details and answers to security-related questions.
 According to ETIAS, most applications will take a few minutes to 96 hours to be processed.
 Most will be completed within 20 minutes, but if extra information or interviews with EU authorities are required, the waiting period might be extended by up to another 30 days.

 The ETIAS application fee is now expected to be £17 (€20) when it launches, an increase from the originally proposed £6.
-As ETIAS is gradually phased in, it's likely most travellers won’t need to apply until early 2027.
+ETIAS is expected to launch in late 2026, with a transition period before it becomes mandatory.
 Dates tbc.

 Used for multiple trips, ETIAS authorisation is valid for 3 years or until the passport used for the application expires, whichever comes first.
 The good news?
 ETIAS will be free for travel buddies under 18 and over 70, making it more affordable for families and older travel companions to explore Europe together.